WARNING! There are people out there who want to relieve you of your money!

 Arranging periodic inspections by a qualified and accredited roofing company can avoid situations like this.

-Legitimate companies do not need to knock on doors and ask for work.
+Legitimate companies and bona fide tradesmen do not need to knock on doors and ask for work.

 Any firm worth their salt will not have to beg for work on the doorstep, so bear that in mind.

 Another classic scam is driveways and many people reading this would have had probably someone at some point, often with an Irish accent for some reason, (No offence intended obviously, I’m half Irish myself), and they will offer to do your drive very cheaply, often that very day.

 They may say they have materials left over from the last job, and they may tell you that they are doing you a massive favour.
 They aren’t.